-One of NASCAR’s major goals is cutting costs for teams by developing a rules package that, with minimal tweaking, can provide good racing at any track.
+NASCAR wants to cut costs for teams by developing a rules package that, with minimal tweaking, provides good racing at any track.
 The 2019 rules package met with mixed results.
 Races were mostly better at 1.5-mile and longer tracks, while fan and drivers complained about the performance on short-tracks.

 Adam Stern reported this week that NASCAR is negotiating with teams about modifying the 2020 rules package for short-tracks.
 Although the modifications will most likely be bolt-on parts (splitter and spoiler), teams are concerned about having to invest in testing two different configurations of a car in its last year of competition.